Special Relativity -- Applications to astronomy and the accelerator physics: Stellar Aberration

-The region of applicability of our stellar aberration theory is more wider than one might think.
-Above we assumed for simplicity that a star image is actually a point spread function in the image plane of a telescope.
-In other words, it is assumed that the input signal is effectively a plane wave $^{(6)}$.
+The applicability of our stellar aberration theory is broader than one might expect.
+Previously, for simplicity, we assumed that a star image is represented by a point spread function in the image plane of a telescope—in other words, that the input signal is effectively a plane wave.

-Suppose that a telescope is able to distinguish detail in the star image.
-A complete understanding of the relation between object and image can be obtained if the effect of diffraction are included.
-The effect of diffraction is to convolve that ideal image with the Fraunhofer diffraction pattern of the telescope pupil.
+Now, suppose a telescope can resolve details in the star image.
+A complete understanding of the object-image relationship requires accounting for diffraction effects.
+Diffraction convolves the ideal image with the Fraunhofer diffraction pattern of the telescope pupil.

+A star is a spatially incoherent source.
+In statistical optics, stellar emission is described classically at the level of Maxwell's equations, while the emitting medium—an ensemble of atoms—is treated using quantum mechanics.
+A star consists of elementary point sources, each statistically independent, with characteristic dimensions on the order of the radiation wavelength, $\lambda$.
+Within an elementary source volume $(\lambda^3)$, a vast number of atoms contribute to emission.
+Semi-classical theory models these atoms as coherent, interacting radiating dipoles.
+The induced macroscopic dipole moment in an elementary source produces classical electromagnetic radiation.
+In statistical optics, electromagnetic fields are treated classically until they interact with the atoms of a photosensitive material, where their interaction is quantized.
+This avoids the need to quantize the electromagnetic field itself—only the field-matter interaction is quantized.
+The photodetector converts the continuous cycle-averaged classical intensity into a sequence of discrete photocounts.

-The star is a spatially completely incoherent source $^{(7)}$.
-This means that such source is actually a system of elementary (statistically independent) point sources with different offsets.
-An elementary source with a given offset produces in front of a telescope pupil effectively a plane wave.
-An elementary source offset tilts the far zone field.
-Radiation field generated by an completely incoherent source can be seen as a linear superposition of fields of individual elementary point sources.
-The image of an elementary point source is a point spread function.
-In other words, there is always the physical influence of the telescope on the measurement of a completely incoherent source.
-It should be remarked that any linear superposition of radiation fields from elementary point sources conserves single point source characteristics like independence on source motion.
-This argument gives reason why our theory of stellar aberration is correct also for imaging of arbitrary completely incoherent sources $^{(6)}$ .
+Because a star is composed of statistically independent elementary point sources at different spatial offsets, each elementary source effectively produces a plane wave at the telescope pupil.
+An offset in an elementary source tilts the far-zone field.
+The total radiation field from a completely incoherent source is thus a linear superposition of the fields from these individual point sources.
+Since the image of each elementary source is a point spread function, the telescope inevitably influences the measurement of any completely incoherent source.